shinatodan/Ns3_1/README.md

 If you have successfully installed mercurial, you can get a copy of the development version with the following command:
 "hg clone http://code.nsnam.org/ns-3-dev"

+6) Scenario by shinato

+As part of his master's research, he created a simulation environment for VANET.There is an incomplete scenario file in sclach/shinato.cc, which will be improved in the near future.